raccoongang/django_project_templates/README.md

-# Readme
+# Raccoongang's django application template
 This Django application template includes all following functional:
-* Authorization using email wituh confirmation or social networks (Facebook, LinkedIn, Odnoklassniki, Vkontakte)
+* Authorization using email with confirmation or social networks (Facebook, LinkedIn, Odnoklassniki, Vkontakte)
 * Authorization using email or social networks
 * Password recovering
 * Profile editor